Our Training Philosophy

 Meet the Owners

 Amy grew up with dogs and spent her childhood surrounded by her four-legged friends.
 After graduating college in 2008 with degrees in International Political Economy and Spanish, Amy went overseas to teach English in Ecuador.
 There she found her passion for teaching.
 After returning from Ecuador, Amy joined the Air Force as an Intelligence Specialist.
+In her free time, she volunteered at the local shelter and fostered nearly 40 dogs to adoption.
 After five years of service, Amy separated from the military to pursue her passion for dog training.

 Amy attended Starmark Academy for Dog Training, Vohne Liche Kennels’ Handler and Trainer Courses, and The Michael Ellis School for Dog Trainers.
-She is triple-certified and has also attended countless workshops, seminars and events over the years to grow her skill set.
+Fun fact, she was the first person to go through Vohne Liche’s handler and trainer courses back-to-back.
+Normally the trainer course is reserved for trainers with 10+ years of experience, but VLK saw Amy’s potential and offered her a course spot!
+Amy is triple-certified and has also attended countless workshops, seminars and events over the years to grow her skill set.

-Amy and her husband, Justin, live in Horseshoe Bend, Idaho.
-Amy enjoys working out, hiking and rollerblading.
+Amy, Justin and Emma live on 67 acres in Horseshoe Bend, Idaho.
+Amy enjoys pack walks with her dogs, working out and rollerblading.

 Justin Pishner is the co-owner and lead instructor for Valor K9 Academy dog training.
 After attending Boise State University, Justin joined the U.S. Air Force.
 He was selected to be an elite SERE (Survival Evasion Resistance Escape) Specialist.
 He served for 15 years in numerous locations across the US, along with a year-long assignment overseas and two deployments.
 After 15 years of Active Duty service, Justin transitioned to the Air National Guard in Boise, Idaho, where he continues his work as a SERE Specialist part-time.

 For Valor K9 Academy, Justin wears many hats.
-He helped build and equip our facility in Spokane.
+He built and equipped our facility in Spokane.
 He helped create the curriculum for our 450-hour Train-the-Trainer 3-level course.
 And he helps with Taxes, Human Resources, Business Management and other various aspects of small business ownership.
 Justin’s sub-specialty in the military was Adult Education.
 He teaches our trainers how to grow their skill sets to best teach our clients.

 Justin enjoys riding his Harley, hunting and being with family.